hazelcast/hazelcast-code-samples/hazelcast-integration/aws-autoscaling/README.md

-# AWS Autoscaling for Hazelcast
+# AWS EC2 Autoscaling for Hazelcast

-Hazelcast has specific requirements with regards to its AWS Autoscaling procedure.
-Read more [here](https://github.com/hazelcast/hazelcast-aws#aws-autoscaling).
+Hazelcast has specific requirements for the AWS EC2 Autoscaling procedure.
+Read more [here](https://github.com/hazelcast/hazelcast-aws#autoscaling).

-This code sample presents a sequence of steps which leads to a complete autoscaling Hazelcast autoscaled cluster.
+This code sample presents a sequence of steps which leads to a complete autoscaling Hazelcast cluster.

 ### Step 1: Create Amazon SQS (Simple Queue Service)